Tourism in Nova Scotia

-Nova Scotia has two major national parks, Cape Breton Highlands National Park and Kejimkujik National Park.
-Nova Scotia is also home to three UNESCO World Heritage Sites..
-The two cultural and one natural site are the town of Lunenberg, the Grand-Pré National Historic Site, and the Joggins fossil cliffs.
+Nova Scotia received over 2 million visitors, generating approximately $3.5 billion in revenue in 2024.
+The province has two major national parks, Cape Breton Highlands National Park and Kejimkujik National Park.
+Nova Scotia is also home to three UNESCO World Heritage Sites.
+The two cultural and one natural site are the town of Lunenburg, the Grand-Pré National Historic Site, and the Joggins fossil cliffs.
 Nova Scotia is also famous for its numerous historical sites, museums, and natural areas.
+Notable among these is Fort Anne in Annapolis Royal, Canada's first National Historic Site.
+For the year 2024, visitation to Nova Scotia saw just over 2 million non-resident visitors.
+Peggy's Cove is regarded as among the most photographed sites in Canada, known for the distinctive Peggys Point Lighthouse.